-2. Crank-Rocker
+2. Crank-Rocker:

-On a separate piece of paper, design a crank-rocker with an output angle of $q = 30^{\circ}$ and a time ratio of 1.40, where the rocker is 1.93" long (which corresponds to a distance of 1" between extreme positions).
+On a separate piece of paper, design a crank-rocker with an output angle of θ =30° and a time ratio of 1.40, where the rocker is 1.93" long (which corresponds to a distance of 1" between extreme positions).

-NOTE: Both these mechanisms (for all configurations) must fit within an 8"X8" area.
+NOTE: Both these mechanisms must fit within an 8"x8" area.
 Also, because of a physical limitation of the hardware used in this lab, the minimum link length is approximately 1.5".
 If you derive a design that does not satisfy this minimum link length, you may scale the entire system appropriately as long as it fits within the 8"x8" area.
+You should also consider carefully your choice of δ ; consider the consequences of making γ too large or too small.